AdrienTaylor/Performance-Estimation-Problems-For-Newton/README.md

 This code can be used to reproduce the results from the work (on [arXiv](https://arxiv.org/abs/1709.05191)):

 > [1] de Klerk, Etienne, Francois Glineur, and Adrien Taylor.
-"Worst-case convergence analysis of gradient and Newton methods through semidefinite programming performance estimation." arXiv:1709.05191 (2017).
+"Worst-case convergence analysis of gradient and Newton methods through semidefinite programming performance estimation."
+SIAM Journal on Optimization 30 (3), 2053-2082, 2020.

 ## Getting started